Funtime3Freddy3/qr-code/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction.
-Still the author owns the copyright, you, the developer can make changes and fix bugs and add improvements.
+Still the author owns the copyright, you, the developer/consumer can make changes, such as fix bugs and add improvements.
 Any bugs and improvements can be sended to me at: contact@funtime3freddy3.com